Where & What We Ate in Thailand (As Vegans)

 Huge plates of steamed vegetables, fresh salads (with a vegan dressing that they prepared specially for us!), a giant mound of rice, and lots of pineapple and cold water sat before us, and we couldn't have been happier!
 We almost didn't finish (rice is so filling!), but our guides told us that we needed the energy for the trek and made us finish our meals (haha!).
 Once we fueled up, we set off for one of the most epic parts of our entire trip to Thailand: a trek through bamboo forests, lush jungle, coffee plantations, waterfalls, and questionable bridges to the village all the way at the top of the farthest mountaintop, Huay Kukap.

 I can't recommend 8Adventures and this jungle trek/village stay enough!
-While I will go into more detail in a future post, I have to tell you that this exceeded our wildest expectations (and then some!).
+This exceeded our wildest expectations (and then some!).
 The guides we had were extremely knowledgable, all about having a good time, taught us so many things, and were the most incredible hosts I have ever had the pleasure of staying with.
 When we arrived to Huay Kukap, we were welcomed with two cold Changs, candied tamarind, and a stunning sunset as a reward for our 4-hour hike to the top:

 We sat on a log with the locals and some cute dogs, watched the sunset, and headed to our home for the evening.
 This is where we had the most delicious, most romantic (and completely vegan just for us!) meal of our entire lives, prepare by our guide Thom's wife, Pu: